passiomatic/sunny-land/README.md

 ## Goals

-It aims to have a farly complete feature set found in typical 80's platformers:
+It aims to have a fairly complete feature set found in typical 80's platformers:

 - A simple 2d physics engine
 - Different game entities: player, enemies and bonus items